Dryerts/Nextlink/README.rst

-Wavelink is a robust and powerful Lavalink wrapper for `Nextcord <https://github.com/nextcord/nextcord>`_ and certain supported forks.
+NextLink is a robust and powerful Lavalink wrapper for `Nextcord <https://github.com/nextcord/nextcord>`_ and certain supported forks.
-Wavelink features a fully asynchronous API that's intuitive and easy to use with built in Spotify Support and Node Pool Balancing.
+NextLink features a fully asynchronous API that's intuitive and easy to use with built in Spotify Support and Node Pool Balancing.

 Documentation
 ---------------------------